DraftKings promo code: DraftKings offers $200 in bonus bets and NFL Sunday Ticket discount for Commanders vs. Packers on Thursday Night Football

 Packers vs. Commanders betting preview

-In NFL betting tonight, two playoff teams from a season ago will go head-to-head in Packers vs. Commanders and both teams are also off to 1-0 starts.
-Green Bay beat the Lions 27-13 in Week 1 while Washington scored a 21-6 win over the Giants.
-However, it's the Packers favored by 3.5 at home in the latest Week 2 NFL odds from DraftKings while the over/under is listed at 48.5.
+The Green Bay Packers made the biggest move of the offseason roughly a week before the season began by trading for Micah Parsons and it paid immediate dividends last week.
+They beat the Lions 27-13 and Parsons managed a sack despite only playing in 45% of snaps with Green Bay easing him in as he learns the system and recovers from a back injury.
+Now Parsons and the Packers get Jayden Daniels at home on a short week and Parsons registered 4.5 sacks in two games against the Commanders with the Cowboys last season.

-There are also hundreds of NFL player props available and DraftKings is offering a Thursday Night Football No Sweat bet that gives you your stake back in the form of a bonus bet if you lose.
-So if you want to swing big on Terry McLaurin to score two or more touchdowns (+1200) or Jordan Love to reach 300 yards passing (+523), you can do exactly that.
+That plus home-field advantage are two big reasons why the Packers are favored by three points.
+However, the latest Packers vs. Commanders odds from DraftKings also list the over/under at 49, so oddsmakers aren't exactly expecting a low-scoring game.
+Parsons is priced at +112 to record a sack if you're looking to play NFL player props and DraftKings is offering several promotions, including a Ghost Leg Parlay, Commanders vs. Packers NFL No Sweat Bet and a Week 2 NFL parlay profit boost.
 Bet on Week 2 NFL action today and take advantage of $200 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Thursday college football betting preview